 Regarding its history, French Guiana was originally inhabited by indigenous Americans and settled by the French in the 17th century.
 Today, it's administered by a French representative based in Cayenne.
-The country uses the Euro currency, as its part of the European Union, and its main industries are fishing, timber and gold mining.
+The country uses the Euro currency, as it is part of the European Union, and its main industries are fishing, timber, and gold mining.
 Eco-tourism is a growing enterprise.

 Various ethnicities make up French Guiana's small population.
 The majority are Guianese Creole, Maroon, Amerindian, and French.
 For the most part, the country's people inhabit the more developed coastal areas.
 French is the official language, though Creole is widely spoken.
 Roman Catholicism is the main faith.